9vult/Ameko/readme.md

 - Unit tests are required for contributions to the Holo and AssCS projects.
 - Tests are optional, but highly appreciated, for Ameko's ViewModels and for Mizuki.

-### Localization

-If you are interested in localizing Ameko into your language (Thank you!), please see the [Crowdin project](https://crowdin.com/project/ameko).
-Note: Ameko is localized via the ResX format, which is quite limited, such as lacking support for plurals.

 <h2 align="center">Licensing</h2>